lwiskowski/ElasticSearch/README.md

 Enter the following command on your terminal:

-    mkdir graddle
+    mkdir gradle

 Go to finder, open this folder.
-Copy the unzipped downloaded gradder folder (it should have this name graddle-2.10) and paste it in the graddle folder.
+Copy the unzipped downloaded gradle folder (it should have this name gradle-2.10) and paste it in the gradle folder.

 On the terminal, enter this command: